 - Was I able to set some therapy goals?

 There are times referrals do not work out.
 For example, students have problems understanding their insurance information or may not feel connected with their clinician.
-We strongly encourage students who are experiencing referral difficulties to call their CAPS counselor.
+We strongly encourage students who are experiencing referral difficulties to contact the Referral Coordinator.